 Camping has been a popular recreational activity in the United States for many years and became more popular in the early 20th century.
 Campers use the time to get away from civilization and enjoy nature up close.
 Camping in the Outer Banks of North Carolina can provide the perfect retreat for all types of camping enthusiasts.

 “Camping” describes a wide variety of activities; a survivalist may set out with just a pair of boots on their feet while recreational travelers may arrive at their camping site equipped with their own electricity, heat and air conditioning, and comfortable patio furniture.
 A popular kind of campers, those who use a tent, are commonly called “tent campers.”
 Recreational Vehicles, or RVs, allow campers to have most of the comforts of home while traveling to camp sites that provide utility attachments.
-Campgrounds throughout Currituck County, NC offer these types of camping as well as others like survivalist, huntsman, and surf camping.
+Campgrounds throughout Currituck County, NC offer these types of camping facilities.
+Some even provide cabins.

-While camping is often the objective, it is usually combined with other outdoor activities such as hiking or hunting.
-Campers on Bells Island in Currituck can enjoy camping close to the Currituck Sound, where they can participate in boating, fishing, crabbing, and other water sports.
-Distant waves provide a comforting sound to fall asleep to at night.
+While camping is often the objective, it is usually combined with other outdoor activities such as fishing, hiking or hunting.
+Campers in Currituck County can enjoy camping in close proximity to the Currituck Sound, where they can enjoy boating, fishing, crabbing, and other water sports.

 Camping in Currituck County, North Carolina is also a great place for wildlife enthusiasts to photograph and catalog various species of plants, mammals, birds, reptiles, and aquatic animals.
-Several endangered species, such as piping plover, sea beach amaranth, and loggerhead sea turtles call the brackish water marshes home.
-Perhaps the most splendid could be the galloping groups of wild horses that roam the area, stunning observers with their speed and elegance.
+Several endangered species, such as piping plover and sea beach amaranth call the brackish water marshes home.

 Currituck County has long been a destination for people who enjoy camping activities.
 From the glory days of the hunt clubs to today, many people have made Currituck a favorite camping destination, offering every type of camping that an outdoor enthusiast could desire.